athomas9195/WholesomeScanner/README.md

 **Required Must-have Stories**

+**Bundles**
+*User*
+* User logs in to access previous scans and preference settings
+* Profile pages for each user
+* User can access their scan history

+*User preferences*
+* Generate categories and lists for ingredients
+* User can select custom ingredients to avoid (ie artificial sweeteners and high fructose corn syrup)
+* User can select categories of ingredients to avoid

+*Scanner*
 * User opens camera to scan barcode or ingredients list
-* User logs in to access previous scans, chats and preference settings
+* App compares scanned product (through API) against list of ingredients selected by user

+*Report*
 * User sees generated report of product highlights, key ingredients, and safety evaluation of product
+* User sees "bad" ingredients
+* User sees "good" ingredients
 * In the report, user can select from similar product recommendations with similar and safer products or similar and cheaper products
 * User can rate and review the product after purchasing

-* User can select ingredients to avoid (ie artificial sweeteners and high fructose corn syrup)
-* Profile pages for each user
-* User can access their scan history
-* User can display their favorite products on their profile page
+*Settings*
+* Settings (Accesibility, Notification, General, etc.)

+**Optional Nice-to-have Stories**

 * Discover page where user can join communities (ie new moms community, keto diet community, low carbs community) and search for products
 * Communities will feature the top rated products selected by that community
-* Settings (Accesibility, Notification, General, etc.)

-**Optional Nice-to-have Stories**
+* User can display their favorite products on their profile page
 * User can compare and contrast two different products
 * User can group their favorite products to form a shopping list or a starter-kit
 * User can check and uncheck items in shopping list